Abastro/xmonad-profiles/README.md

 You might also want to clean up `${XDG_DATA_DIR}/xmonad-manage`, which contains small data files.

+NB: Starting in version 0.8.0.0, `xmonad-manage` is installed in `/usr/local/` directory.
+Search for `xmonad-manage` there to see which directories it was installed to.

 NB: Individual profiles could be removed, but the system dependencies are not deleted since you may have other packages dependent to it.